qfma/shogun-wiki/SWIG-issues.md

 Compiling modular interfaces more and more gets a problem.
 Both compile time and memory requirements explode with more classes added to Shogun.
 We already sometimes hit the memory limit of travis, which results in unfinished (gray) builds, for example [this one](https://github.com/shogun-toolbox/shogun/issues/2562).

 Furthermore, the SWIG magic might be very interesting for other projects, so it could be a good idea to pull it out from the Shogun source tree into a seperate mini-project.

+This article presents some thoughts and possible solutions to this problem.

 ## Initial draft
 See [here](https://github.com/shogun-toolbox/shogun/pull/2567).
 Reduce the size of SWIG's from 991480 to 813388.
 Peak memory usage from 2.4GiB to 1.9 GiB.
 This is just due to a few include guards.